XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-## Code the EntriesPage using XAML
+## 9. Build the list of notes in XAML

-We will create the UI to display all our `NoteEntry` objects.
-This will replace the default UI we saw earlier.
+The next task is to create the UI to display all the `NoteEntry` objects.
+This will replace the default UI you saw earlier.

-We will display the list of `NoteEntry` objects in a **ListView** using the default visualization.
+You will display the list of `NoteEntry` objects in a **ListView** using the default visualization.
 The `ListView` class is used in Xamarin.Forms to display a scrollable, selectable list of data items.
 You see this style of UI in many mobile applications, and it's straight-forward to create in Xamarin.Forms.

 ### Add a ListView